zackchase/mxnet-the-straight-dope/README.md

 Contribute there if you'd like to share tutorials or course material based on this books.

+## Translation
+As we write the book, large stable sections are simultaneously being translated into 中文 by coauthors @mli and @astonzhang.

 ## Table of contents

 ### Part 1: Deep Learning Fundamentals